lklok66/ice/distribution/src/sl/README.txt

     http://msdn.microsoft.com/en-us/library/cc645032(VS.95).aspx

-If you don't want to deploy a policy server you can also use the web server as a policy server by adding a clientaccesspolicy.xml file at the document root directory of your web server.
-Refer to the link above for moer information on this.
+If you do not want to deploy a policy server you can also use the web server as a policy server by adding a clientaccesspolicy.xml file at the document root directory of your web server.
+Refer to the link above for more information.

 Silverlight limits the range of ports to which a client can connect.
 As a result, you must configure your Ice server to listen on a TCP port within the range 4502 to 4534.

 TODO: talk about OOB silverlight applications

 Callbacks
 =========